-The Company's Class A Common Stock and Class B Convertible Common Stock have an authorized number of shares of 200.0 million shares and 21.3 million shares, respectively, and each have a par value of \$0.0003 1/3 per share.
-Holders of Class A Common Stock and Class B Convertible Common Stock have identical rights, including liquidation preferences, except that the holders of Class A Common Stock are entitled to one vote per share and holders of Class B Convertible Common Stock are entitled to 10 votes per share on all matters submitted to a stockholder vote.
+The Company's Class A Common Stock and Class B Convertible Common Stock have an authorized number of shares at December 31, 2013 of 200.0 million shares and 20.0 million shares, respectively, and each have a par value of \$0.0003 1/3 per share.
+Holders of Class A Common Stock and Class B Convertible Common Stock have identical rights, including liquidation preferences, except that the holders of Class A Common Stock are entitled to 10 votes per share on all matters submitted to a stockholder vote.
 Class B Convertible Common Stock may only be held by Kevin Plank, the Company's founder and Chief Executive Officer, or a related party of Mr. Plank, as defined in the Company's charter.
 As a result, Mr. Plank has a majority voting control over the Company.
 Upon the transfer of shares of Class B Convertible Stock to a person other than Mr. Plank or a related party of Mr. Plank, the shares automatically convert into shares of Class A Common Stock on a one-for-one basis.
 In addition, all of the outstanding shares of Class B Convertible Common Stock will automatically convert into shares of Class A Common Stock on a one-for-one basis upon the death or disability of Mr. Plank or on the record date for any stockholders' meeting upon which the shares of Class A Common Stock and Class B Convertible Common Stock beneficially owned by Mr. Plank is less than 15% of the total shares of Class A Common Stock and Class B Convertible Common Stock outstanding.
 Holders of the Company's common stock are entitled to receive dividends when and if authorized and declared out of assets legally available for the payment of dividends.

-During the year ended December 31, 2012, 1.2 million shares of Class B Convertible Common Stock were converted into shares of Class A Common Stock on a one-for-one basis in connection with stock sales.
+During the year ended December 31, 2013, 1.3 million shares of Class B Convertible Common Stock were converted into shares of Class A Common Stock on a one-for-one basis in connection with stock sales.